Web-Dev-Kombee/kiwi-explorer-map/README.md

 - Location selector with search functionality
 - Detailed information panels for selected locations

+---

-## Adding More Hotspots
+## 📍 Adding More Hotspots

-To add more hotspots to the map, edit the `src/data/hotspots.ts` file and add new entries following the existing format:
+To add more hotspots to the map, edit the `src/data/hotspots.ts` file:

 ```typescript
 {